 - If larger size images show up correctly

-- If the labelling of information and formatting on them is correct (in accordance with Appendix II-7 of the Manual on the GDPFS)
+- If the labelling of information and formatting on them is correct (in accordance with Appendix II-7 of the Manual on the GDPFS.
+Note: In the 2017 edition of the Manual on the GDPFS, that information is now in Appendix 2.2.23)

 If any of the products do not conform, annotate the appropriate cell as “No” and colour the cell yellow.